-A number of therapies from a range of drug classes are available to treat the symptoms of narcolepsy (e.g., excessive daytime sleepiness, cataplexy).
-Our Treatment Algorithms research leverages national patient-level claims data to explore the use of key therapies for narcolepsy, such as modafinil, armodafinil, and Xyrem, in both newly diagnosed and recently treated patients.
-These data provide important information regarding the patient journey in narcolepsy, including treatment duration, switch patterns, and persistence and compliance by drug.
+A number of therapies from a range of drug classes are available to address the symptoms of narcolepsy, which include excessive daytime sleepiness and cataplexy.
+Despite many available pharmacological treatments, a large proportion of patients have inadequate control of their narcolepsy symptoms.
+Given that the narcolepsy treatment is highly individualized and complex, it is essential to understand the use of current therapies in the nuanced narcolepsy treatment algorithm ahead of anticipated product launches.
+Our Treatment Algorithms research leverages national patient-level claims data to explore the use of key therapies in narcolepsy, such as modafinil, armodafinil, and Xyrem, in both newly diagnosed and recently treated patients.

-- What proportion of narcolepsy patients receive drug therapy within a year of diagnosis, and how quickly?
+- What percentage of narcolepsy patients receive drug therapy within four years of diagnosis, and how quickly?
 What percentage of patients progress to later lines of therapy within four years of diagnosis?

 - What percentage of narcolepsy patients are treated with monotherapy versus combination therapy?
-What are the most widely used combination therapies?
+What are the most commonly used combinations?

 Real-world data: Longitudinal patient-level claims data analysis